Manuteaa/dbd_autoSkillCheck/README.md

 ## Auto skill-check Web UI

-After having started the AI model web UI, a console will open (ignore the file not found INFO message), ctrl+click on the [link displayed in the console](http://127.0.0.1:7860) to open the local web UI.
+After having started the AI model web UI, a console will open, ctrl+click on the [local URL displayed in the console](http://127.0.0.1:7860) to open the local web UI.

 1) Select the trained AI model (default to `model.onnx` available in this repo)
 2) Select the device to use.
 Use default CPU device.
-GPU is only available using the [Build from source method](#build-from-source).
+GPU is only available using the [Build from source method](#build-from-source)
-3) Choose debug options.
-If you want to check which screen the script is monitoring, you can select the first option.
-If the AI struggles recognizing the skill checks, select the second option to save the results, then you can upload the images in a new GitHub issue
+3) Select your monitor, and verify on the right panel that the displayed image matches the monitor where you will play the game.
+For best AI model performance, use a monitor with a resolution of 1920x1080
-4) Select additional features options (check the [FAQ](#faq) more for details)
+4) Configure additional features options (check the [FAQ](#faq) more for details)
 5) Click 'RUN'
 6) Run this and play the game !
-It will hit the space bar for you.
+It will hit the space bar for you
 7) You can STOP and RUN the script from the Web UI at will, for example when waiting in the game lobby

 Your main screen is now monitored meaning that frames are regularly sampled (with a center-crop) and analysed locally (on your computer) with the trained AI model.
-You can play the game on your main monitor.
+You can now play the game.
 When a great skill check is detected, the SPACE key is automatically pressed, then it waits for 0.5s to avoid triggering the same skill check multiple times in a row.